NixRobotics/V5GyroExample/README.md

    and the actual heading.
 This is normal.
 The controller will try to reduce this error to zero but will never get there.
 Instead it will "settle" at some small error value.
 The time taken to reach this value is known as the settle time and the resulting error is known as the steady-state error.
-Because of this, turns can and will have a small variation in terms of how long they take to complete and the final heading.
+Because of this, turns can and will have a small variation in terms of how long they take to complete and an error the final heading.
 If the turn_constant is set correctly the settle time and error should be small, but its good to plan to have a few seconds of margin for your autnomous routine and to read back the heading after a turn to see where you are actually pointing